Section 8. Approach Clearance Procedures

 - Restate “cleared straight-in” in the approach clearance even if the pilot was advised earlier to expect a straight-in approach.

-- Some approach charts have an arrival holding pattern depicted at the IAF using a “thin line” holding symbol.
+- Some approach charts have an arrival holding pattern depicted at the using a “thin line” holding symbol.
 It is charted where holding is frequently required prior to starting the approach procedure so that detailed holding instructions are not required.
 The arrival holding pattern is not authorized unless assigned by ATC.

-AIM, Paragraph 5-4-5, Instrument Approach Procedure Charts
+AIM, Para 5-4-5, Instrument Approach Procedure Charts.

 Aircraft 1 can be cleared direct to XYZ VORTAC, or SECND because the intercept angle is 90 degrees or less.